rogerhu/compsci_guides/Search-in-Rotated-Sorted-Array.md

 - Traversing the array with a sliding window.
 Similar to the two pointer solution.
     - A sliding window doesn't really help us here.

-**⚠️ Common Mistakes**

-* We want to ask for space/time complexity.
-Yes this is an easy problem if we had O(n) time.
-But the interviewer wants to solve this problem in O(logn) time.

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.